Mateo Elías Nieves Castillo: Life

 Mateo Elías Nieves Castillo was born on 21 September 1882 as a sick child to Ramón and Rita and was baptized on the same day due to fears that he would not live for long.
 He almost died of tuberculosis at the age of twelve and his father soon died after he rallied from his ailment.

-Castillo was admitted to the Augustinian college in Yuriria at the age of 22 which was older than the standard admission age.
-He took his vows in 1911 and took the name of "Elias del Socorro".
+Castillo was admitted to the Augustinian college in Yuriria at the age of 22, which was older than the standard admission age.
+He took his vows in 1911 and received the name of "Elias del Socorro".
 He was ordained to the priesthood on 9 April 1916 and served as a vicar in Cañada de Caracheo in 1921.

 At the time of the government persecution of the Roman Catholic Church he refused to submit and moved to the hillside where he served his parish during the night so as not to be caught.
 He was arrested and was shot to death on the side of the road.
 His final words were: "Long live Christ the King!"